The football mentality in the political arena is not win-win, win-lose, but lose-lose; and when that problem affects education, we all lose.

 Except that it’s worse than that.
 I also noted that progress is a new idea, and that for much of history, innovation was rare.
 Success in ancient times typically came down to the largest army, which was generally a product of the largest population and the largest economy.
 In those instances, defense was a successful strategy.
 But today, as innovation accelerates size is a poor predictor of progress.1)China and India are each several times larger than the USA; and the next modernized democracy at #10 on the list, is Japan, which is smaller than Bangladesh, Indonesia and Pakistan.
 (Russia comes in at #9, but I do not yet consider them to be a fully modernized democracy.)
 And I previously point out that innovation has become critical for competitiveness.

-Let me give two related examples from Louisiana.
-The public universities here have long pursued the football mentality on and off the field, often expending more energy in holding each other back than in moving their own campuses forward.
+Let me give two related examples from Louisiana politics.
+The various institutions of higher education here have long pursued the football mentality on and off the field, often expending more energy in holding each other back than in moving their own campuses forward.

 Hold that line.